Causes and risk factors for spinal stenosis

 Ignoring these risk factors at a younger age might contribute to the development of spinal stenosis later in life.

-Those who experience the discomfort spinal stenosis sometimes causes can typically find relief from a regimen of conservative, nonsurgical treatments.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), analgesics, physical therapy, transcutaneous electrical nerve stimulation and hot/cold therapy, among others, are all proven treatments for nerve compression that is caused by spinal stenosis.
-However, these treatments may not provide adequate relief for every patient, and if you try these methods for at least a couple weeks or months with no avail, you may need to consider a surgical option.
+Those who experience the discomfort spinal stenosis sometimes causes can typically find relief from a regimen of conservative treatments.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), pain medications, physical therapy, transcutaneous electrical nerve stimulation (TENS) and hot and cold therapy are all proven treatments for nerve compression that is caused by spinal stenosis.
+However, these treatments may not provide adequate relief for every patient, and if you try these methods for several weeks or months with no success, you may need to consider a surgical option.

-Laser Spine Institute offers treatments for those who do not benefit from the use of conservative treatments but want to avoid the highly invasive nature of traditional open spine surgery.
-Our minimally invasive outpatient procedures have helped tens of thousands of patients find relief from chronic neck or back pain, and they provide many advantages over traditional open spine surgery, such as smaller incisions, lower complication and infection rates and faster recovery periods.
-Contact us to learn more and to receive a review of your most recent CT scan or MRI.
+Laser Spine Institute offers treatments for those who do not benefit from the use of conservative therapy but want to avoid the highly invasive nature of traditional open spine surgery.
+Our minimally invasive procedures have helped more than 75,000 patients find relief from chronic neck or back pain and they provide many advantages compared to traditional open spine surgery, such as smaller incisions, lower complication rates and no lengthy recovery.^ Contact us to learn more about our outpatient procedures.